itsalirahimi/ground_truth_generation/NewReadme.md

     #     c += 1
     # plot x y z
     ```
-3. Check that the outlier’s z-axis values are greater than a specific number (call it “c”).
+3. Check that the outlier’s z-axis values are greater than a specific number (call it “i”).
-4. Change this line in the code (e.g., `c = 40`).
+4. Change this line in the code (e.g., `i > 40`).
 Then uncomment this part:
     ```python
-    c = 40
+    c = 1
     for i in z:
         if i > 40:
             print(c)